 The Enhancing Western Orchard Biological Control website is an excellent primary resource for research results, NE identification, research reports, links to articles (both trade and technical), pesticide effects, videos and more.

 Orchard Pest Management Online has a collection of both pest and natural enemy descriptions.
 The descriptions include information about their biology, behavior and phenology.
+Much of this information is being updated and integrated into the Tree Fruit website.
+Look for Orchard Pest Management under Crop Protection in our navigation menu to see a list of the updated content.

 The WSU Crop Protection Guide doesn’t only have control recommendations.
 This guide also includes basic information about concepts of integrated pest management, resistance management, and principles of biological control.